-One of the easiest kitchen organisation ideas that will quickly transform your work surfaces and cabinets is spice rack organisation.
+One of the easiest kitchen organization ideas that will quickly transform your work surfaces and cabinets is spice rack organization.
 There are so many ways to get your spices in order, and as spices are used every day for cooking, it makes sense to give yourself a quick win with your kitchen project.

 Make your shelving pop

 Image source: homestolove.com.au via Pinterest